Young America's Foundation

-Young America's Foundation (YAF) is a conservative youth organization founded in 1969.
+Young America's Foundation (YAF) is a 501(c)(3) nonprofit conservative youth organization founded in 1969.
 In 2018, the Los Angeles Times called YAF "one of the most preeminent, influential and controversial forces in the nation's conservative youth movement."
 Scott Walker, former governor of Wisconsin and 2016 Republican presidential candidate, became President of YAF on February 1, 2021.

 Notable alumni members include Jeff Sessions and Stephen Miller.